 These are the people being choked by the smoke of burning forests, and condemned to further years of poverty by the collapse of speculation on stocks and land.
 Theirs is the world we share, and their search for freedom, for a place where they can be at home with themselves, is one that can teach us much about our own struggle to find security in a threatening world.
 We have at least as much to learn from the writings of these countries as we do from the metropolitan writers of Europe or the United States.
-Along with the writers from our own country, they can help us to come to terms with our colonial past, to make ourselves at home in our land and its present, we have a particular responsibility for this country.
+Along with the writers from our own country, they can help us to come to terms with our colonial past, to make ourselves at home in our land and its present, and to overcome our fears for the future.
+In the words of the late Stephen Murray-Smith, we have a particular responsibility for this country.
 It happens also that we live at a time when this responsibility is particularly urgent.
-An honest and unsentimental appraisal of our cultural traditions and the cultures of our neighbours can give us the understanding and courage we need meet this responsibility.
+An honest and unsentimental appraisal of our at a time when this responsibility is particularly urgent.
+An nonest and this entimental appraisal of our cultural traditions and the cultures of our neighbours can give us the understanding and courage we need meet this responsibility.
+A drive of secularism common wealth deciving its sovereigning from the people and emborying the unliver of secularism equitarianism Select Bibliography and diversity is of course of secularism to this Anderson, Jessica.
+Tirra Lirra by the River.
+South Melbourne, 1978.
+The ather Baratham, Gopal.
+A Candle or the Sun.
+New Delhi, 1992 [1991 Bouras, Gillian.
+A Fair Exchange.
+Ringwood, 1991.